 Rogowski, a rising star from Germany who you may have seen in Sebastian Schipper’s brilliant one-take wonder Victoria back in 2015, is clearly one of the films best assets, easily carrying the movie in a hollowed, haunting performance.
 Paula Beer is also magnetic as the alluring Marie, who holds the key to the story’s unsurprising, though not unwelcome conclusion.

 There’s a lot to take away from the film, and Petzold’s resourceful redirection of the narrative to the modern-day setting is simple and urgent in terms of today’s political climate, while also adding extra layers to the overall film.

-Transit is a film that lingers in the mind well after the credits roll, a worthy addition to Petzold’s already impressive cinematic resume and also one of the best additions to the 2018 Berlinale competition programme so far.
+Transit is a film that lingers in the mind well after the credits roll, a worthy addition to Petzold’s already impressive cinematic resume.

 Transit review by Paul Heath, February 2018.